vbrednikov/infra/README.md

 > **WARNING**: non-production example

 Bake the image with the application and all its dependencies installed.
+Image is prepared using `ansible/immutable.yml` playbook.
 No startup script is required since puma.service is started automatically.

 By default, it creates image of family reddit-app, instead of reddit-app-base, as in previous example.